GeorgeDavis-Ibexlabs/publish-sarif-to-jira/DOCKER.md

 1. Copy the `.env.example` file into `.env`
 2. Update the configuration values, both `input` and `jira` values on the `.env` file
 3. Run Docker container using
-`docker run --network host -itd --env-file .env publish-sarif-to-jira:main`
+`docker run --network host -itd --env-file .env publish-sarif-to-jira:latest`

 4. The Python script within the Docker container iterates through the SARIF files (files ending with `.sarif` extension or has the term `.sarif` in the filename) and creates JIRA Issues on your JIRA Cloud instance